jamescurran/jamescurran.github.io/_posts/2007-02-20-i-get-a-kick-out-of-you.md

 ---
 layout: post
 title: I get a KICK out of you....
-categories:
 tags:
 ---

   Four days ago, I submitted four of my posts here to <a href="http://dotnetkicks.com/" target="_blank">dotnetkicks.com</a>.
 So far, two are still on the first page, and the other two are on the second page.
-I'm not sure how that compares to others experience, but it's nice to see the work is appreciated.
+I'm not sure how that compares to others' experience, but it's nice to see the work is appreciated.